Transparency International: Siemens Integrity Initiative

 In January 2015 it was reported that TI accepted $3 million from a foundation set up by the German engineering multinational Siemens.
 Siemens had established the foundation subsequent to paying one of the largest corporate corruption fines in 2008 in history – $1.6 billion – for bribing government officials in numerous countries.
 In 2014, the Siemens Integrity Initiative funded a project at TI after pleading guilty in 2008 to bribery charges relating to widespread corrupt practices in Greece, Norway, Iraq, Vietnam, Italy, Israel, Argentina, Venezuela, China and Russia.
 TI applied for and received the project funding from the Siemens Integrity Initiative.
 At the time, this was controversial as TI's due diligence procedures prohibit the organization from accepting money from corporations that want to "greenwash" their reputations by making donations to TI.
 "If any corporate donor is accused of having been involved in corruption, the donor can expect no protection from TI," the procedures state.
 Transparency International received the funding from the Siemens Integrity Initiative about a year after the Siemens foundation hired a TI staff member from their EU office.
-This raised media questions of a "revolving door" that could benefit both the organization and the company.
-According to 'Corporate Crime Reporter' who reported extensively on the case, several of TI's national chapters also have accepted money from the Siemens Integrity Initiative: $660,000 for TI USA, $600,000 for TI Italy, $450,000 for TI Bulgaria, and $230,000 for TI Mexico – each for a period of three years.
+This raised media questions of a revolving door that could benefit both the organization and the company.
+According to Corporate Crime Reporter which reported extensively on the case, several of TI's national chapters also have accepted money from the Siemens Integrity Initiative: $660,000 for TI USA, $600,000 for TI Italy, $450,000 for TI Bulgaria, and $230,000 for TI Mexico – each for a period of three years.
 TI's then managing director, Cobus de Swardt, said, "We did not file an application to Siemens, we applied to the Siemens Integrity Initiative.
 There's a difference."
 The project funded by the Siemens Integrity Initiative over multiple years was called "Integrity Pact" and was deemed a significant success upon its completion.
 It focused on building national capacities to strengthen government procurement practices across multiple countries to prevent the kind of corruption that Siemens had engaged in.
 The model applied is now a format for government procurement worldwide.
 Transparency International argues that the seed funding from the Siemens Integrity Initiative has had significant positive impact in ensuring transparency in government procurement around there world and thereby limiting corruption risk.